yimuchen/dotfiles/README.md

 ./bin/common/symlinkmgr ./config/links-cli.txt
 ```

-This links that are managed by this tool will be kept in a log file so that links can be cleanly removed when the system
+This links that are managed by this tool will be kept in a logfile so that links can be cleanly removed when the system
 is updated.

 ## What should be handled by package managers?